discover why your bird is plucking & how to help it now

 If your parrot is into self-mutilation, it's a serious thing, and you need to team up with a vet and a behavior specialist.

-Your vet checks for any health problems causing the behavior and helps treat wounds, while the behavior specialist figures out why it's happening and how to help your feathered friend stop hurting itself.
+Your vet will check for any health problems causing this behavior and helps treat wounds, while the behavior specialist figures out why it's happening and how to help your feathered friend stop hurting itself.

 With both pros on your side, there's a better chance your parrot can get better and be a happy bird again.